Meralco Electricity Rates and Your Solar ROI

 Find Your kWh Consumption and Rate

 Look at your Meralco bill.
-Find your monthly kWh consumption and the total amount charged.
-Divide the total amount by the kWh to get your effective all-in rate per kWh.
-This rate includes all components — generation, transmission, distribution, taxes.
-This is the correct rate to use for solar ROI calculations because solar offsets the full bill, not just the generation component.
+Find your monthly kWh consumption and total amount charged.
+Divide total amount by kWh to get your effective all-in rate per kWh.
+Use this rate for solar ROI calculations because solar offsets the full bill, not just the generation component.

 2